natanzrosen/natanzrosen.github.io/index.md

 Passionate about sports - both playing and the business of them.

-I enjoy playing chess and settlers of catan due to the strategy needed to suceed
+I enjoy playing chess and settlers of catan due to the strategy needed to succeed

 ---